 Born into a large Irish family in Essex in the United Kingdom, Jerilee Bonner is an experienced television home shopping presenter with a passion for gemstones and jewelry.
 With a background in media production, Jerilee has been a familiar face on UK television for almost five years, with appearances on various home shopping channels and networks.
 For the last 4.5 years, she has worked for a UK home shopping network dedicated exclusively to jewelry sales, which has allowed her to expand her love of jewelry into a genuine interest in colored gemstones.
 In fact, Jerilee joined the network because of the opportunity to work exclusively with jewelry.

+Trained in Thailand and the UK Jerilee has worked alongside some of the world's leading gemologists, gem buyers, and lapidary experts.
 Having sold over 150 different gemstone varieties, Jerilee possesses an excellent understanding and appreciation of colored gemstones, along with the unique ability to express their diverse attributes as clear benefits to custom-ers.

 Jerilee’s love of everything glittery is likely the driving force behind her excitement for the amazing gemstones she sees every day, but she also has another creative outlet: designing vintage-style stationary, art, aprons and home wares in her spare time.
 Jerilee sells her branded products at stores in London and the Netherlands under the brand, Bertha & Humphrey.
 Founded by Jerilee in 2008, Bertha & Humphrey was coined by combining her nick-name, ‘big’ Bertha, with the name of her beloved seven year old Shih Tzu, Humphrey.